Woman’s hands type of laptop with statistics on the screen

 Why are scores from the three credit bureaus different?

-It’s normal for the credit bureaus to have varying credit scores, because creditors don’t always share the same information with all three credit reporting agencies.
-Creditors can choose to share information with only one or two of the three credit bureaus
+When reviewing credit scores from the three credit bureaus, you may notice slight differences.
+It’s normal for credit bureaus to have varying credit scores because the underlying data in each credit report may be different as creditors don’t always share the same information with all three credit reporting agencies.
+Creditors can choose to share information with only one or two of the three credit bureaus.

 The credit bureaus may also differ in how far back in the past they examine your credit history.